Poset Ramsey number $R(P,Q_n)$. III. Chain Compositions and Antichains: Preliminaries

 The poset $\cN$ consists of four distinct vertices $A,B,C$, and $D$ such that $A\le C$, $C\ge B$, $B\le D$, $A||B$, $A||D$, and $C||D$.
-The hook-shaped poset $\cJ$ has distinct vertices $A,B,C$, and $D$ where $B\le C\le D$, $A\ge B$, $A||C$, and $A||D$. \\
+The hook-shaped poset $\cJ$ has distinct vertices $A,B,C$, and $D$ where $B\le C\le D$, $A\ge B$, $A||C$, and $A||D$.

+The \textit{complete $\ell$-partite poset} $K_{t_1,\dots,t_\ell}$ is a poset on $\sum_{i=1}^\ell t_i$ many vertices defined as follows.
+For each index $i\in[\ell]$, there is a set of $t_i$ distinct vertices, called \textit{layer} $i$.
+Every pair of vertices in the same layer is incomparable.
+For any two vertices $X$ and $Y$ belonging to different layers $i_X$ and $i_Y$ with $i_X<i_Y$, we have $X\le Y$. \\

 In this paper, we commonly consider a Boolean lattice $Q_n$ with a specified ground set.
 Given a set $\cX$, the \textit{Boolean lattice} $\QQ(\cX)$ is the poset on all subsets of $\cX$ equipped with set inclusion relation.
 The \textit{dimension} of $\QQ(\cX)$ is $|\cX|$.
 Let $\QQ$ be a Boolean lattice of dimension~$N$.
 For $\ell\in\{0,\dots,N\}$, we say that \textit{layer $\ell$} of $\QQ$ is the set of elements $\{Z\in\QQ : ~ |Z|=\ell\}$.
 Note that $\QQ$ consists of $N+1$ layers and that each layer induces an antichain in $\QQ$.
-A blue/red coloring of a Boolean lattice is \textit{layered} if within each layer every vertex receives the same color. \\

-Let $P$ be a poset.
-A vertex $X$ is the \textit{minimum} of $P$ if $X\le Z$ for every $Z\in P$.
-Similarly, a \textit{maximum} is a vertex $X\in P$ such that $X\ge Z$ for every $Z\in P$.
-The \textit{height} $h(P)$ of $P$ is the size of the largest chain in $P$.
-The \textit{width} $w(P)$ of $P$ denotes the size of the largest antichain in $P$.
-The \textit{$2$-dimension} $\dim_2(P)$ of $P$ is the smallest dimension $N$ of a Boolean lattice $Q_N$ which contains a copy of $P$.
-It is a basic observation that this poset parameter is well-defined.
-Note that $h(Q_n)=n+1$ and $\dim_2(Q_n)=n$.
-Moreover, Sperner \cite{S} famously showed that the width of $Q_n$ is $w(Q_n)=\binom{n}{\lceil n/2\rceil}$.
+A blue/red coloring of a Boolean lattice is \textit{layered} if within each layer every vertex receives the same color.
+A vertex $X$ is the \textit{minimum} of a poset $P$ if $X\le Z$ for every $Z\in P$.
+Similarly, a \textit{maximum} is a vertex $X\in P$ such that $X\ge Z$ for every $Z\in P$. \\

+The following classic result is known as Dilworth's theorem \cite{Dil}. \begin{theorem}[Dilworth \cite{Dil}] If a poset $P$ contains no antichain of size $t$, then all vertices of $P$ can be covered by $t-1$ chains. \end{theorem}